Becoming a Veterinary Technician

 The employment growth for veterinary technicians will increase by 36 percent over the next 10 years.
 An increase in biomedical research that supports human health will also contribute to the demand.

-Currently, the average vet tech salary ranges between $31,500 and $35,000 depending on experience.
-The salary for top earners is approximately $41,500, while vet tech specialists can earn salaries in the $45,000+ range.
+Currently, the average vet tech salary ranges between $23,500 and $35,000 depending on experience.
+The salary for top earners is approximately $41,500, while the top bottom earners make nearly $19,000.

-1. Obtain a Degree
+2. Obtain a Degree

 You can complete a two-year training program at a vet tech school or a community college.
 Upon completion, you will receive an associate’s degree.
 Typical courses may include anatomy and physiology, nutrition, veterinary medical terminology, animal nursing, diagnostic imaging and pharmacology.
 Some programs also require completion of an internship.

-3. Obtain State-Level Veterinary Credentials
+4. Obtain Veterinary Credentials

 After completing your degree, you will need to earn a certification to work as a vet tech.
 The credentialing requirements may vary among states.
-To work in a research setting, you may also get certification from a national association such as the AALAS (American Association for Laboratory Animal Science).
+To work in a research setting, you may also need certification from a national association such as the AALAS (American Association for Laboratory Animal Science).

-4. Get Job Experience in a Clinical or Research Setting
+5. Get Job Experience in a Clinical or Research Setting

 Most veterinary clinics and research facilities provide on-the-job training after you complete your degree and obtain credentials.
 An exception may apply if the veterinary training program you attended included extensive training for veterinary equipment.
 Explore our job listings in your area for openings.